When working with Puppet and a VCS (like git and SVN)

 su - puppet -c 'cd /etc/puppet; git pull; cd doc; ../bin/gendoc'

-But, of course, it’s not handy to type update_git
+But, of course, it’s not handy to type update_git today and update_svn

 tomorrow.
-And I also don’t want a path to /etc/puppet/bin
+And I also don’t want a path to /etc/puppet/bin.

 The solution is a very simple one, as always: